randaeb/toxicity/READM.md

 - create a database ==> holds users (password & email), holds posts, comments and reactions
 - cookies ==> remembers logged in user when user access again
 - EXTRA ==> random username generator

+# toxicity
+Description:
+An application that generates world wide communication with the option to be an anonymous toxic/ stresss free user in your local area and option to login/sign up for a social media account.

+User Story:

+How to use:

+Why We Made This Project:
+We made this project to generate a creative opportunity for individuals to post locally, anonymously,

+Screenshot of Website: